Jomsaruj/coffeemaker/README.md

 My task is to add code coverage using JaCoCo to my coffeemaker project by add it as a Gradle plugin (which automatically creates a task to generate a report).

 This exercise focuses entirely on testing.
-You are NOT to fix the coffee maker.
-You are only to develop tests to exercise the functionality as described in the requirements.
+I'm NOT to fix the coffee maker.
+I'm only to develop tests to exercise the functionality as described in the requirements.

 ## Assignment Report